IsaiasFrausto/RepositorioEvidencia2/README.md

 <h1> A quick guide for this repository </h1>

 <h3>What is this reporitory about?</h3>
+The creation of a simulation including multiple agents, for monitoring an area and the detection of strange events.

 <h3>For it to work properly</h3>
 First, it is highly recommended to create a virtual environment to prevent any future confusion in the computer.